pflanze/functional-perl/docs/ideas.md

 * reimplement parts in C (Pair, perhaps Promise?) to save some space and cpu

+* read-only enforcing versions of the functional data structures (or, read-only by default, then togglable [or just offering unsafe usually-forbidden] mutators); including, especially, FP::Struct as potential building block of such data structures

 * write sequences API declaration, to code alternative implementations against for optimization purposes (runtime coalescence of chained operations (something like ->map($f1)->map($f2)->filter($f3)->fold($f4,$x)